 Feeling thirsty?
 Try Gordon’s Wine Bar just off The Strand.
 For a special occasion, why not pay a visit to the London Gin Club, Covent Garden Cocktail Club or Nightjar in Old Street, voted one of the top six bars in the UK by GQ Magazine?
 But if shakes and juices are your chosen tipple, try Joe & the Juice.

 Stay local: For food, drink and a touch of board game competition, head to The Brewhouse, next to Highbury & Islington station or the Victoria Tavern, just across the road from our Islington campus.
-Close to the Cass you’ll find so many great cafes and restaurants, including those in Brick Lane.
+Close to the School of Art, Architecture and Design at our Aldgate campus you’ll find so many great cafes and restaurants, including those in Brick Lane.

 Music, dance, comedy and festivals